Skip to main content

 03

-Perpetrators will test the boundaries of touch with your child.
+Perpetrators will test the boundaries of physical contact with your child.
 They usually begin with non-sexual touches such as high-fives and hugging.
 They may slowly progress to inappropriate touching such as accidentally grazing a private part of the body, just to see how the child will react.
 They may kiss or have the child sit on their lap.

 04

-INTIMIDATING
+INTIMIDATING AND CONTROLLING

 05